mawais54013/PubNub-Project/README.md

 ![ChatEngine](images/img3.png)

-Cross platform chatting with presence indicator and real time updates.
+This project is set to demonstrate PubNub chat engine by connecting multiple users and having each of them communicate about a live stream.
+A Cross platform chatting system with presence indicator and real time message updates.
 Below are two important codes that help make new users while connecting them and creating new chats and organizing them to the chat history.

 1) The following code sets up a new chat engine with my keys and creates the new person with a template of name, pic, and time.
 Then connects the user to the current chat; once the user is connected then all messages and other users will be connect to indicate their presence to others and be able chat with everyone in the room.